backube/volsync/docs/usage/restic/index.rst

-Scribe supports taking backups of PersistentVolume data using the Restic-based data mover.
+VolSync supports taking backups of PersistentVolume data using the Restic-based data mover.
 A ReplicationSource defines the backup policy (target, frequency, and retention), while a ReplicationDestination is used for restores.

-The Restic mover is different than most of Scribe's other movers because it is not meant for synchronizing data between clusters.
+The Restic mover is different than most of VolSync's other movers because it is not meant for synchronizing data between clusters.
 This mover is specifically meant for data backup.